ArvindHarinder1/PrivatePreviewDocs/2ConnectorGSQLToSQLServer.md

 # Generic SQL Connector - SQL Server Sample

-This tutorial describes the steps you need to perform to automatically provision and deprovision users from Azure AD into a SQL server using the generic SQL connector.
+This tutorial describes the steps you needed to automatically provision and deprovision users from Azure AD into a SQL server using the generic SQL connector.
 For important details on what this service does, how it works, and frequently asked questions, see [Automate user provisioning and deprovisioning to SaaS applications with Azure Active Directory](../app-provisioning/user-provisioning.md).

 ## Capabilities Supported
 > [!div class="checklist"]
 > * Create users in a SQL DB
-> * Remove users from a SL DB when they do not require access anymore
+> * Remove users from a SQL DB when they do not require access anymore
 > * Keep user attributes synchronized between Azure AD and the SQL DB

 > [!Note]
-> Notable known directories or features not supported: Microsoft Active Directory Domain Services (AD DS), Password Change Notification, Service(PCNS), provisioning group objects and memberships.
+> Notable known directories or features not supported: Microsoft Active Directory Domain Services (AD DS), Password Change Notification, Service(PCNS), provisioning group objects, and group memberships.

 ## Step 1.
 Plan your provisioning deployment
 1. Review the steps to configure [on-prem provisioning](https://linkToNewTutorial)